Skip to content

 Screenshot of OEMPUT JCL

-9. Make sure that your queue manager and queue names are correct in lines 46 and 47.
+1. Verify that the queue manager name and queue name are correct in the member.

 PARM=('-M&QM -tm3 -Q&Q -crlf -fileDD:MSGIN -P')